QR Codes For Headstones Keep Dearly Departed Close

-ELIZABETH FIEDLER, BYLINE: Lorie Miller is bent over her grandparents' grave at Northwood Cemetery, holding a two-inch brass square she's going to attach next to the headstone's names and dates.
-Miller's not sure where to place the tiny piece of technology, and she turns to ask her family members for their opinions.
+Lorie Miller bends over her grandparents' grave in north Philadelphia.
+She holds a two-inch brass square she's going to attach next to the headstone's names and dates.

-FIEDLER: Miller's mother, Marilyn Elias, hopes instead of leaving her own mother's gravesite depressed and teary-eyed, the technology will help her remember the good times.
+Lori Miller's mother, Marilyn Elias, hopes instead of leaving her own mother's gravesite depressed and teary-eyed, the technology will help her remember the good times with her own mother.

-FIEDLER: Miller points out the QR codes could even offer a chance to get to know a stranger whose name or birth or death date makes a passerby curious.
-For NPR News, I'm Elizabeth Fiedler in Philadelphia.
-Transcript provided by NPR, Copyright National Public Radio.
+And, as Lori Miller points out, the QR codes offer everyone a chance to get to know a stranger whose name or death date makes a passerby curious.

 Source: NPR [http://www.npr.org/2012/09/29/162011967/qr-codes-for-headstones-keep-dearly-departed-close?ft=3&f=1003,1004,1007,1013,1014,1017,1019,1128]